 Cryptocurrency's short history isn't a swan song and lacks any real appeal for investors, other than an asset that has historically appreciated over long periods, can be held in self custody, or traded 24/7 365 days a year.
 The question remains, what will it take for blockchain, bitcoin, and crypto to be taken seriously?
 Regulation is the answer.

 Market Regulatory oversight is created to ensure safe and fair access to a market for all participants.
 Regulation is also there to ensure illicit funds remain foreign from mixing with legitimate funds in a marketplace.
-Bitcoin and cryptocurrencies are inherently decentralized, global and largely anonymous.
+Bitcoin and cryptocurrencies are inherently decentralized, global, and largely anonymous.
 These key aspects make cryptos and blockchains impossible to regulate or adhere to even the most basic privacy laws.

 Regulating cryptocurrencies is impossible from a technological and global standpoint.
-It will be up to the exchanges, fiat on-ramps and custody providers in each region to work with regulators to ensure market participants are properly protected.
+It will be up to the exchanges, fiat on-ramps, and custody providers in each region to work with regulators to ensure market participants are properly protected.
 Threats exist both inside the existing market and outside the cryptocurrency market trying to obfuscate the true source of funds.
-The Financial Conduct Authority (FCA) in the United Kingdom states that regulation of crypto assets is aimed at the prevention of anti-money laundering (AML) and financial crime prevention (CTF).
-Regulation, in a clear and concise format, is what blockchain and virtual currencies need to grow and thrive in the modern financial world.
+The Financial Conduct Authority (FCA) in the United Kingdom states that the regulation of crypto assets is aimed at the prevention of anti-money laundering (AML) and financial crime prevention (CTF).
+Regulation, in a clear and concise format, is what Blockchain and virtual currencies need to grow and thrive in the modern financial world.

 Currently, a race is going on in the finance and regulation world.
 The race is on to see who will survive and thrive and who will have to pivot or close the business.
 Cryptocurrency businesses are divided between two battlefields.
-There are those building decentralized blockchain solutions, and those connecting traditional financial services to the new blockchain ecosystem.
+There are those building decentralized blockchain solutions, and those connecting traditional financial services to the new Blockchain ecosystem.

 Regulation needs to exist and work effectively to help secure and contain the trafficking of unauthorized funds between existing financial services and crypto-asset eco-systems.
 Regulation in the crypto-asset space doesn't need to be a sentry or watchmen over user activity, but a warm blanket to protect the good from the bad.
 A pro-regulation environment will help to further blur the lines between banking and crypto into a single digital-finance layer.